Lake Placid: The Final Chapter

-Lake Placid: The Final Chapter (also known as Lake Placid 4 or Lake Placid 4: The Final Chapter) is a 2012 American made-for-television action horror comedy film directed by Don Michael Paul, written by David Reed and stars Elisabeth Röhm, Yancy Butler, Paul Nicholls and Robert Englund.
-It is a sequel to Lake Placid 3 (2010) and the fourth installment in the Lake Placid film series, telling the story of killer crocodiles who terrorize the local community.
+Lake Placid: The Final Chapter (also known as Lake Placid 4 or Lake Placid 4: The Final Chapter) is a 2012 American made-for-television comedy horror film directed by Don Michael Paul.
+It is a sequel to Lake Placid 3 (2010) and the fourth installment in the Lake Placid film series.
+The film stars Elisabeth Röhm, Yancy Butler, Paul Nicholls and Robert Englund.
+It tells the story of killer crocodiles who terrorize the local community.

 The film premiered on September 29, 2012, by Syfy and was released on DVD on February 19, 2013.
-As the title suggests, it was originally intended to be the final installment in the series, but was followed by Lake Placid vs. Anaconda, a crossover with Anaconda film series in 2015.
+As the title suggests, it was originally intended to be the final installment in the series, but was followed by Lake Placid vs. Anaconda, a crossover with the Anaconda film series in 2015.

 Plot

-Shortly after the events of the third film, Reba is revealed to still be alive and she kills the last remaining crocodile in the supermarket.
+Reba is revealed to still be alive.
+(Note: This takes place shortly after the events of the third film.)
+She kills the last remaining crocodile in the supermarket.

 Two years later, Reba now an EPA agent, returns to Black Lake with Dennis and sheriff Theresa Giove to neutralize a crocodile hatchling with a tranquilizer.
 They meet lieutenant Ryan Loffin on land and drive towards a ten-thousand volt fence built by the Army Corps of Engineers.
-Dennis and a poacher named Jimmy Bickerman sneak into the lake to steal crocodile eggs, but they are attacked by crocodiles.
-Max, Ryan's son, hears their screams, but is attacked and dragged away by a crocodile.
+Dennis and poacher Jimmy Bickerman sneak into the lake to steal crocodile eggs, but are attacked by crocodiles.
+Max, Ryan's son, is also attacked and dragged away by a crocodile.

-Theresa's daughter, Chloe and her friend, Elaine join the Marshfield Swim Team in a tour bus, which mistakenly goes through the gate (which Max had left open) of the electric-fenced park towards the Black Lake instead of Clear Lake due to the driver not paying attention to where he's going, and the swim team spends the night there having various conversations.
+Theresa's daughter Chloe and her friend Elaine join the Marshfield Swim Team in a tour bus, which mistakenly goes through the gate (which Max had left open) of the electric-fenced park towards the Black Lake instead of Clear Lake, and the swim team spends the night there.
 Gus, the bus driver, uses the lake as a bathroom, spying on two girls playing in the water, and is killed by a crocodile after the girls leave the water.
-The next morning, with the police officials on alert, Ryan, Teresa, and Reba search the lake for the students, the swim team decides to ride the lake with jet skis, and one of them, Joey, falls off the jet ski.
-He is attacked in the water by a swarm of crocodile hatchlings and killed.
+The next morning, with the police officials on alert, Ryan, Teresa, and Reba search the lake for the students, the swim team decides to ride the lake with jet skis, and one of them, Joey, falls off into the water.
+There, he is killed by crocodile hatchlings.
 A student on the beach is dragged by a crocodile into the water, and another is slain while trying to enter the bus.
-The other students and the coach make it safely inside the bus before further attacks.
+The other students and the coach reach the bus before further attacks.
 Chloe, who has wandered off in the woods, meets Max, who survived, after he fell off a resting platform on top of a tree.